Bad Breath (Halitosis)

 Brush your teeth at least twice a day and floss between each tooth daily.
 Furthermore, your dentist may recommend that you brush and floss after eating high-protein meals or other meals that may contribute to foul breath and dehydration.

 Using an antiseptic mouthwash in the morning, after eating and before bedtime, also can help reduce the growth of bacteria that causes bad breath.
 Antiseptic mouthwash products vary based on their ingredients.
 Some contain zinc chloride, chlorhexidine, chlorine dioxide and oils.
+However, many mouthwashes contain high levels of alcohol, which often dry the mouth out and allow bacteria to grow.
+Consider a rinse that is specially formulated for bad breath, such as Closys.

 A Proper Diet